CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/rhythm-of-the-week/index.md

 headless="true"
 time= 30
 [objectives]
-    1="Identify when prep takes place within the rhythm of the week" 2="Identify when backlog takes place within the rhythm of the week" 3="Identify when the in-person session takes place within rhythm of the week"
+    1="Identify when we prep during a typical sprint week" 2="Identify when we work on the backlog during a typical sprint week" 3="Identify when the in-person session takes place on a typical sprint week"
 +++

 Self-coordinating as a community poses several challenges.
 One of these challenges involves working out not just what to do but _when_ to do it.
-This becomes even more challenging with members of the community working at different times during the week.
+This becomes even more challenging with members of the community working on different schedules.
 To further complicate matters we use a flipped classroom model - much different to a typical timetable.

-To solve this problem, we introduce the **rhythm of the week**.
-This rhythm gives communities the rhythm they need to schedule various curriculum activities throughout the week.
-In this rhythm, think of **a week as starting on a Tuesday** with the **in-person session on Saturdays** serving as the mid-point in the week.
-Sundays and Mondays are used for
+To solve this problem, we use the **rhythm of the week**.
+This rhythm gives communities the rhythm they need to schedule their work throughout the week.
+In a typical sprint week, **Tuesday is the starting point** with in-person sessions on **Saturdays serving as the mid-point in the week**.
+Sundays and Mondays are used for trainees to reflect on their learning and finish off any backlog tasks.

 ```mermaid
 gantt